Summer 2017 Dance Intensive

 Washington Performing Arts Society, in association with the Pola Nirenska Memorial Awards Committee, announces the presentation of the 2013 Pola Nirenska Memorial Award for Outstanding Contribution to Dance to Daniel Phoenix Singh.
 Pola Nirenska (1910-1992) was a matriarch of modern dance in Washington, DC who survives through her work, and the gift of an annual award to honor those who have made outstanding contributions to dance.
 Read more about the Pola Nirenska award here.

-In 2013, Dakshina’s performances reached close to 7000 community members.
+In the past few years, Dakshina’s performances reached close to 7000 community members.
 Dakshina’s Unique Adult Outreach Program provided free tickets to over 400 underprivileged adults through our work with local partners such as (SOME) So Others May Eat, Christ House, Martha’s Table and Miriam’s Kitchen.
 Our partnership with Class Acts Arts will bring the joy of dance to 25 schools and community organizations this season!

 Your support made this growth possible.
 How?
 Every dollar you donated went directly towards our artistic projects and outreach programming.
 Dakshina is currently run entirely by volunteers, with zero dollars going towards administrative costs.